 Redis Cloud shared responsibility model

-The security of all Redis Cloud deployments is a shared responsibility.
-Redis Labs, the public cloud providers (AWS, GCP, and Azure), and our customers all take part in ensuring the security of these deployments.
+The security of all Redis Enterprise Cloud deployments is a shared responsibility.
+Redis Labs, the public cloud providers (Amazon Web Services [AWS], Google Cloud Platform [GCP], and Microsoft Azure), and our customers all take part in ensuring the security of these deployments.

 Redis Enterprise Cloud’s offerings are managed by Redis Labs and deployed on AWS, Azure, and Google Cloud infrastructure.